September 25, 2018

-The lawyer is John B. Agnenti.
-“In furtherance of its deception,” wrote Agnenti in the Complaint filed Monday, “Defendant has taken steps to induce homeowners from asserting their right to object to the change in use by offering monies to impoverished homeowners and tenants to contrive governmental approval of the change in use under Florida Statute 723.083.”
+The lawyer is John B. Agnetti.
+“In furtherance of its deception,” wrote Agnetti in the Complaint filed Monday, “Defendant has taken steps to induce homeowners from asserting their right to object to the change in use by offering monies to impoverished homeowners and tenants to contrive governmental approval of the change in use under Florida Statute 723.083.”

 Three parks, including Water’s Edge Colony Mobile Home Park, Tropic Palms and Woodson’s were purchased between December 29, 2017 and April 12, 2018 by large private equity firms, Lubert-Adler and Integra.

 On June 25th nearly 100 families, some that have been living at the parks for decades, received notices of eviction.
 About half of the residents own the mobile homes, the other half rent from the park owners.

 The new owners say their plan is to shut down the trailer parks, clear the land, obtain approvals from Monroe County’s elected officials for increased density and new zoning and build 279 units of much needed “workforce housing.”

 See Related: MOBILE HOME REDEVELOPMENT: “WORSE THAN A HURRICANE”